jerreyz/BitPortfolio/README.md

 # BitPortfolio

-Python based tool to get Crypto prices as well as track portfolios with holdings in crypto as well as stock markets
+Python based tool to get Crypto prices as well as track portfolios.
+Objective is to create a trading bot that executes a futures carry strategy.

 ---
 > # DataProviders
+## Websockets
-- GDAX
+- GDAX Websocket
-- CryptoCompare
+- BitMEX Websocket

-> # TODO:
+> ## TODO:
+-  Position tracking
-- IB
+-  nginx integration
-- Bitmex
+-  Risk Management